 - Consistent success in increasingly challenging course work.

 Supplemental factors may also be considered, such as a university application statement that addresses interest in engineering; co-curricular activities, work, and/or military service; projects or research; and engineering-related experience.
-At least one letter of recommendation attesting to academic ability is strongly suggested.

 (3) Do Not Exceed the 80 Credit Limit.